"""PyTorch implementation of classic Self Organizing Maps using batch learning."""

 Args:

-historical_samples (torch.Tensor): Historical input data [num_samples, num_features]
+historical_samples (torch.Tensor): Historical samples tensor [num_samples, num_features]

-historical_outputs (torch.Tensor): Historical output values [num_samples]
+historical_outputs (torch.Tensor): Historical outputs tensor [num_samples]

 Returns: